jonathan-laurent/delphyne/docs/manual/extension.md

 - The Github Copilot Code Actions can get in the way of using Delphyne and can be disabled with the `"github.copilot.editor.enableCodeActions": false` setting.
 - When editing YAML files (and demonstration files in particular), VSCode allows semantically expanding and shrinking the selection with respect to the underlying syntax tree via ++cmd+ctrl+shift+arrow-left++ and ++cmd+ctrl+shift+arrow-right++.
 - To close a tab (and in particular a command tab), you can use shortcut ++cmd+w++, followed by ++cmd+d++ to decline saving the tab's content if prompted.
+- Since command outputs can be verbose, it is recommended to start folding sections starting at level 4 (using ++cmd+k+cmd+4++) and then unfolding sections as needed.

 ## Troubleshooting {#troubleshooting}